-Rain Jackets I Recommend: In the winter I usually wear my MEC Synergy Jacket.
+In the winter I usually wear my MEC Synergy Jacket.
 It’s a 3-layer Gore-Tex shell with a comfortable liner.
-It’s stood up to over four years of heavy wear so far and it’s still going strong.
-Check prices: MEC.
+It’s stood up to over five years of heavy wear so far and it’s still going strong.

 You have a few choices when it comes to picking a type of outer pants for snowshoeing or winter hiking.
 The type you choose will depend on your budget, how cold it is where you hike and what style of hiking you do.

 Below I’ve got info on winter tights, soft shell pants, rain pants, insulated ski pants, and insulated skirts.

 In mild-weather or when I plan to do a short hike where I’ll be working hard, I often wear winter tights for snowshoeing.
 I like ones with a fleece lining and wind resistant outer fabric.
 I keep a pair of rain pants or an insulated skirt in my backpack in case it gets cold.
 (More on those below.)

 I have an older pair of discontinued winter biking tights that I wear for snowshoeing and winter hiking.
 They have a cozy fleece lining and windproof panels on the front only, since they’re designed for biking.

 Tights designed for cross-country skiing will also be great for snowshoeing.
 Craft, Swix, and Salomon all make great options.